Patient's Query

 Welcome back to icliniq.com.

 Before answering for the rash or itching which you mentioned, it is important for me to know the medicines which you are taking for PEP.
 If you can send me the picture of the rash, it will be of great help.
 This could be the early mild side effects of medicines.
 The white coating could be due to various reasons.
-Do you have a fever or any other bowel complaints too?
-Weakness could be the side effect of drugs.
+Do you have a fever or any other bowel complaints, too?
+Weakness could be a side effect of drugs.
 Do also let me know your hemoglobin levels.
 Medicines can cause minimal nausea.
-It is recommended to take these with light meals and short frequent meals during the day and not to take these empty stomach.
+It is recommended to take these with light meals and short, frequent meals during the day and not to take these on an empty stomach.

 Thank you doctor,

-To start with no fever or bowels.
+To start with, no fever or bowels.
 I am getting Isentress 400 mg 1-0-1 per day and Truvada 1-0-0 per day.
-I think I had the medicine on empty stomach and that caused nausea may be.
+I think I had the medicine on an empty stomach, and that caused nausea, maybe.
 Rashes are minimal at the moment.
 Still sending you the photo.

 Hi,